rouanw/rouanw.github.io/about/index.md

 <h2>About me</h2>

-I'm a software developer.
-I've spent a number of years working as a consultant, developing applications for clients in the financial services, health, media and education sectors.
+I'm a senior technical leader and principal software engineer.
+I spent a number of years working as a consultant, mostly at [ThoughtWorks](https://www.thoughtworks.com/), developing applications for clients in the financial services, health, media and education sectors.
 I now work remotely for [Tes](http://engineering.tes.com/), where we're building software to help teachers and schools using a predominantly JavaScript microservices stack.

 ### Tech stuff